Making Hygge Happen: 9 Ways to Stay Cozy with Your Family this Winter

 Write letters to friends or family.
-Winter might not be an ideal time to travel to see long-distance relatives, but there are other ways to stay connected and send your love.
+Winter might not be an ideal time to travel to see long-distance relatives, especially in the current circumstances, but there are other ways to stay connected and send your love.
 Have your children write letters or make drawings to send to friends and family.
 They’ll love getting a heart-felt surprise in the mail and might just send one back.
 A little appreciation goes a long way and who knows – you might discover a future writer in the family.

 Host a nighttime sledding party.
-Okay, for this one you’ll probably need to venture outside.
+Okay, for this one you’ll need to venture outside.
 Gather your neighbors, sleds, and outerwear and head to the nearest hill after dark.
-Make this a fun neighborhood tradition and invite everyone in afterwards to warm up.
-The magic of the night stars, crisp air, and camaraderie will have your family talking for winters to come.
+This is a fun way to get the neighborhood together in a socially distant way, and the magic of the night stars, crisp air, and camaraderie will have your family talking for winters to come.